 - Fresh coriander (cilantro) - to serve

-- Cook your lentils according to the packet instructions and then drain.200 g Dried red lentils
+- Cook 200 g Dried red lentils according to the packet instructions and then drain.

-- In a large pan, heat the oil and then add the shallots, garlic and aubergine and gently cook for 4 minutes.1 tablespoon Olive oil, 5 Shallots, 2 Garlic clove, 1 Aubergine (eggplant) and gently cook for 4 minutes.
+- In a large pan, heat 1 tablespoon Olive oil and then add 5 Shallots, 2 Garlic clove and 1 Aubergine (eggplant) and gently cook for 4 minutes.

-- Add the curry paste and mix well4 tablespoon Madras curry paste
+- Add 4 tablespoon Madras curry paste and mix well

-- Put the lentils and the rest of the ingredients in the pan, stir well, and simmer for 10-12 minutes, until the curry has thickened a little.
-You may need to add a little extra stock if it starts getting too thick.400 g Chopped tomatoes, 400 ml Light coconut milk, 2 tablespoon mango chutney, 100 ml Vegetable stock
+- Put the lentils into the pan with 400 g Chopped tomatoes, 400 ml Light coconut milk, 2 tablespoon Mango chutney and 100 ml Vegetable stock, stir well, and simmer for 10-12 minutes, until the curry has thickened a little.
+You may need to add a little extra stock if it starts getting too thick.

 - Feel free to change the vegetables that you use, just make sure that they are all chopped to a similar size to ensure even cooking times.